Mole Man: Fictional character biography

 When Squirrel Girl's friends Nancy, Tippy-Toe, and Koi Boi, help set her up an online dating profile, it leads to many unsuccessful dates, one of which ends with an encounter with Mole Man, who is angered by how Doreen's earlier suggestions to Kraven has affected his home.
 Doreen apologizes to him and the two have a conversation about his situation, leading Mole Man to proposing to Doreen on the spot and a number of follow-up schemes to get Doreen to go on a date with him.
 He threatens to bury a number of worldwide landmarks if she does not date him, and after Nancy is nearly kidnapped by him and being swarmed by the media, she goes to confront Mole Man only to find that Tricephalous is in love with him.
 She lets Tricephalous defeat her to woo Mole Man and they leave for good.

-Mole Man later appears attacking New York with a group of monsters, but he is defeated by Amadeus Cho's Hulk form, Moon Girl, and Devil Dinosaur.
+Mole Man later appears attacking New York with a group of monsters, but he is defeated by Amadeus Cho, Moon Girl, and Devil Dinosaur.

 During the Secret Empire storyline, it is revealed that Mole Man struck a deal with Captain America to use the tunnels of his subterranean kingdom for his smuggling operation in exchange for specific items from the surface world such as DVDs.
 When Captain America arrives with the resistance, Mole Man's kingdom is attacked by Dreadnoughts sent by Hydra.
 Though the heroes defeat the Dreadnoughts, Mole Man ends his truce with Captain America and lets the heroes leave.

+It was revealed that Mole Man has spurned Kala's affection which led to her as Mole Woman taking some Moloids, some Subterranean monsters, and some of Mole Man's weapons in order to prevent Thing and Alicia Masters' wedding.
+Amidst Mole Woman's fight with Invisible Woman and She-Hulk, Mole Man showed up and broke up the fight.
+He gave Invisible Woman some diamonds for a wedding gift and told Kala that he wanted nothing to do with her as obsession is not the same thing as love.